-Amendment of the Schedule. [§ 67, 40 of 1958.]

-84. The President may, on the advice of the Minister in charge of the subject of Justice, amend the Schedule to this Act by Proclamation published in the Gazette.
+Amendment of the 84.
+(Section 83 is repealed by Act No. 40 of 1958).
+The President may, on the advice of the Minister in charge of the subject of Justice, amend the Schedule to this Act by Proclamation published in the Gazette.